 The system will use as much cheap and available resources to start off.
 Therefore, response time and memory usage may not be particularly impressive at first.
 However, if the software becomes popular and successful, then the system can be updated to operate fast and with excess memory capacity.

-For first time users, the system should load and display the sign-up page within half a second.
+For first-time users, the system should load and display the sign-up page within half a second.

-The background check will take about 3 days, so users have to wait 3 days from the moment they signed up for an account, before they can find out if they have passed the background check or not
+The background check will take about 3 days, so users have to wait 3 days from the moment they sign up for an account before they can find out if they have passed the background check or not

 The system will send messages between 3 to 5 seconds depending on attachments and message length.